Summer Riding Camp at Can-Do-It Farm, Jefferson, Ohio

 Camp fees are $1100 for one week.
 Each additional week is $1000 for campers that wish to attend more than one week.
 There are 6 weeks of camp offered this summer.

-Day camps will not begin until June 10th, and reservations may be made a few days ahead of time.
+Day camps will not begin until June (check with Farm for exact days), and reservations may be made a few days ahead of time.
 Please do not bring your own horse for Day camps, one will be provided for you.
 Insurance Release forms are needed for all riders on the Farm and can be found on the "forms" page of this web site.
 Bring the form with you for your first Day Camp experience.